anshul-kh/anshul-kh/README.md

 </p>

 - 🔭 I enjoy working on open-source and Linux projects
-- 🌱 I’m currently learning Full Stack Developer
-- 💬 Feel free to ask me about Web Dev or Linux
+- 💬 Feel free to ask me about Full Stack Dev or Linux
 - 📫 You can reach me at kh.anshul04@gmail.com